Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-\begin{proof} By construction, every job that starts in $G$ (phase 1) has the earliest deadline among pending and pseudo-identical jobs.
-Further, $G$ has no idle time until all pending jobs are completed, so it remains busy whenever the pending set is urgent.
-The rest of the schedule is normal by \cref{alg:process}. \end{proof}
+\begin{proof} By construction, every job that begins during $G$ has the earliest deadline among pending pseudo-identical jobs.
+Further, $G$ leaves no idle time when there exist pending jobs to be executed, so it remains busy whenever the pending queue is urgent.
+The rest of the schedule is constructed entirely by Algorithm \ref{alg:process} and is therefore normal by construction. \end{proof}

-\begin{lemma} For any two normal schedules $A$ and $B$, $\frac{1}{2} \leq \frac{|A|}{|B|} \leq 2$. \end{lemma} \begin{proof} We compare $A$ and $B$ against an optimal schedule $OPT$ on the same instance and show, via a charging argument, that each job in either schedule receives at most 2 charges from each job (that generates a unit charge) in $OPT$.
-We combine this with the observation that $A$ and $B$ can schedule at most as many jobs as $OPT$ to complete the bound.
+\begin{lemma} For any two normal schedules $A$ and $B$, $\frac{1}{2} \leq \frac{|A|}{|B|} \leq 2$. \end{lemma} \begin{proof} We compare $A$ and $B$ to an optimal schedule $\proc{Opt}$ on the same instance and show, via a charging argument, that each job in either schedule receives at most two units of charge from jobs in $\proc{Opt}$.
+Each job in $\proc{Opt}$ generates one unit of charge.
+We combine this with the observation that $|A|, |B| \leq |\proc{Opt}|$ to complete the bound.